-QGC has been operating our Curtis Island LNG plant for over two years and has an ongoing schedule of maintenance planned.
+QGC has been operating our Curtis Island LNG plant for over three years and has an ongoing schedule of maintenance planned.
 Regular maintenance work is critical for the ongoing integrity and safety of the plant.

 Before maintenance begins, it’s imperative we completely remove any gas and refrigerants from the 100km+ of pipework so our team can do the job safely.
 We will return as much gas and refrigerant to storage as possible, while the balance will be sent to the flare so it can be burnt safely and minimise greenhouse gas emissions.

 Predominantly methane gas is sent to flare producing a clean burning flame, which can vary in height depending on the gas flow rate.

 Refrigerant gases - propane and ethylene - gases, used to cool the gas as part of the liquefication process, may also need to be flared in which case visible smoke may be produced.